other useful bike websites

 Individual off road bike touring in Australia blogs

-Need inspiration, try Mirjam’s blog recounting two years out on the remote dirt roads.
+Need inspiration, try Mirjam’s blog recounting three years out on the remote dirt roads.
 Gals seem to have bucket loads of adventures and Mirjam will show you how it’s done.

-My return trip east plots my current tour from Cape Leeuwin to Cape York to Wilsons Prom via all manner of obscure outback roads.
+My return Zig Zag across Australia trip east plots my current tour from Cape Leeuwin to Cape York to Wilsons Prom via all manner of obscure outback roads.

 Web design website

-OK, so it’s not a bike website but we need to mention ORBiT Australia website.
-That’s the web design base station.
+OK, so it’s not a bike website but we need to mention design by bluelake.co.nz.
+That’s my web design base station.